nhduong/fer2013icprai2018/README.md

 (\*\*\*\*) Department of Electrical and Semiconductor Engineering, Chonnam National University, South Korea

       @inproceedings{duongicprai18,
-        author        = "Hai-Duong Nguyen and Soonja Yeom and Il-Seok Oh and Kyoung-Min Kim and Soo-Hyung Kim", title         = "Facial Expression Recognition Using a Multi-level Convolutional Neural Network", booktitle     = "Proceedings of International Conference on Pattern Recognition and Artificial Intelligence (ICPRAI)", year          = "2018",
+        author        = "Nguyen, Hai-Duong and Yeom, Soonja and Oh, Il-Seok and Kim, Kyoung-Min and Kim, Soo-Hyung", title         = "Facial Expression Recognition Using a Multi-level Convolutional Neural Network", booktitle     = "Proceedings of International Conference on Pattern Recognition and Artificial Intelligence (ICPRAI)", year          = "2018",
         pages         = "217--221"
       }

+and

       @article{doi:10.1142/S0218001419400159,
         author = {Nguyen, Hai-Duong and Yeom, Soonja and Lee, Guee-Sang and Yang, Hyung-Jeong and Na, In-Seop and Kim, Soo-Hyung}, title = {Facial Emotion Recognition Using an Ensemble of Multi-Level Convolutional Neural Networks},